 Our homes are treasure chests — full of all the things most important to us (photo albums, keepsakes) and impactful to our wallets (appliances, technology).
-To help protect those treasures, you should keep an up-to-date list of all personal property.
-Both renters and homeowners insurance will reimburse you for the loss of items (that you have evidence of owning) under covered circumstances like fire, theft, or natural disaster.
+To help protect those treasures, keep an up-to-date home inventory with photos, receipts, and serial numbers.
+Insurance experts at the Insurance Information Institute and regulators at the NAIC note that a detailed inventory speeds claims and helps document losses.
+Both renters and homeowners insurance can reimburse you for covered losses like fire, theft, or certain natural disasters when you can demonstrate ownership and value.

-Given the recent increase of natural disasters year over year, it’s best to have your home inventory prepared well in advance of a potential evacuation to ensure you can focus on your personal safety rather than the safety of your home and belongings.
+Given the rise in costly weather and climate disasters, it’s best to have your home inventory prepared well in advance of a potential evacuation.
+The U.S. set a record 28 billion-dollar disasters in 2023 (NOAA), and 2023 was the hottest year on record globally, trends consistent with more high-impact events.
 When making a claim, the value you can expect to recover will hinge on the level of detailed information you’re able to provide.
-Video and photo evidence along with receipts, serial numbers, and warranty information ensure that you get repaid for a state-of-the-art 4K TV, rather than a lump sum guesstimate for your whole entertainment system.
+Video and photo evidence along with receipts, serial numbers, and warranty information help adjusters value a state-of-the-art 4K TV accurately rather than issuing a lump-sum guesstimate for your whole entertainment system (III).

-While the task of cataloguing may seem daunting, an organized approach and the right tools makes it manageable.
+While the task of cataloguing may seem daunting, a room-by-room plan and the right tools make it manageable—start with a simple video per room, then add serials and receipts over time (NAIC).
 And the payoff for your labor?
-Full and accurate reimbursement for personal property losses covered by your policy.
+Faster, more accurate reimbursement for personal property losses covered by your policy.

 How to conduct a home inventory